backdrop-contrib/date_repeat/README.md

 <h2>Status</h2>
-This port to Backdrop is ready for installation and testing.
-7th June - Main module and Date API module have been revised and basic functions work.
-Others to follow.

-<h2>Help & Documentation</h2>

-Information for developers is available in readme.txt
+This is an initial port to create date_repeat as a contributed module for Backdrop, separate from Date in core.